folio-org/folio-org.github.io/doc/create-new-repo.md

 Add LICENSE and CONTRIBUTING.md and README.md files.

 Ensure that the copyright and license statement is near the top of the README.
+Use the initial year of creation for the date.

 Ensure that any package.json and pom.xml etc. type of configuration file has the appropriate "licence" elements.